Tucker Tensor Train Taylor Series: Tucker tensor train details

 \subsection{T3 manifold and tangent space}

-In this section, we describe the manifold of non-degenerate Tucker tensor trains of fixed rank, and introduce a memory‑efficient parameterization of its tangent space that enables fast linear algebra operations (addition, scaling, inner products) with tangent vectors.
-The results here are a straightforward extension of standard results for fixed rank tensor train manifolds from \cite{haegeman2014geometry,holtz.rohwedder.ea.2012,khoromskij2012efficient,steinlechner2016riemannian,uschmajew2020geometric}\cite[Chapter 4]{steinlechner2016riemannianphdthesis}.
+We describe the manifold of non-degenerate fixed-rank Tucker tensor trains and a memory-efficient parameterization of its tangent space that supports fast linear algebra (addition, scaling, inner products) on tangent vectors.
+These results extend standard ones for fixed-rank tensor train manifolds (\citealp{haegeman2014geometry,holtz.rohwedder.ea.2012,khoromskij2012efficient,steinlechner2016riemannian,uschmajew2020geometric}; \citealp[Chapter 4]{steinlechner2016riemannianphdthesis}).